harshit-wq/Voice-automation-using-python/README.md

 webbrowser

-This so far does following task just by revieving microphone input-> 1- Fethes two sentenses from wikipidea regarding the query the input voice format "Search -------------- wikipedia" the "--" is filled with the intersted query to be searched
+This so far does following task just by revieving microphone input-> 1- Fetches two sentenses from wikipidea regarding the query the input voice format "Search -------------- wikipedia" the "--" is filled with the intersted query to be searched

 2- open youtube in browser by query "open youtube"